JohnsonOshodi/JavaScript_Training-/exercises/README.md

 ## Structure

 - Run the command git pull to get updated assignment folder, once an exercise is given.
-- Create a folder called Exercises on the root project folder, this folder would house all exercises.
+- Create a folder called exercise-solution on the root project folder, this folder would house all exercises solutions.
-- Create a javaScript file for each exercise according to the exercice name; example `exercise1.2.js`
+- Create a javaScript file for each solution according to the exercice name; example `exercise1.2.js`

 ## Timing

-- All exercises should be carried out within the stipulated time located at the top rigth hand corner of each assignment.
+- All exercises should be carried out within the stipulated time located at the top right hand corner of each assignment.
 - It is very important to stick to time to avaoid code concept non-reinforcement and overcome coding phobia.

 ## Ethics